Our net wrap is made out of biopolymers that are sourced from plant based renewable resources.

 John Deere balers:

-• Yes on-farm composting is a great way to dispose of our product.
+- Yes on-farm composting is a great way to dispose of our product.
 For example, a manure pack is a great way to compost our net wrap.
+We have done a study with Lakeland College to prove that our net wrap will break down and be fully consumed by the soil microbiome in a manure pack.

 No, our net wrap has passed 3rd party eco toxicity tests to ensure that no harmful chemicals are released.
 Below are all the standards that we have met: